 One thing to know is that you do not have to the make the “perfect” decision – not possible in this imperfect world!
 What is important to make the best possible given all the information that is currently available to you.

-The resources on the page have been designed to make you feel more confident about making a decision by knowing how to approach the decision “head on”.
+The resources on the page have been designed to make you feel more confident by knowing how to approach the decision-making process “head on”.

 People can approach decisions in different ways.
-Some researchers have allocated people one of the following “styles” of decision making:
+Some researchers have proposed that people tend to choose from one of the following “styles” of decision making:

-- Rational – The tendency to make decisions in a logical and systematic way
+- Rational – A logical and systematic way of making decisions

-- Avoidant – The tendency tomaking important decisions until the pressure is on
+- Avoidant – Avoiding important decisions until the pressure is on

-- Dependent – You tend to make important decisions by consulting other people
+- Dependent – Making important decisions by consulting other people

-- Intuitive – You tend to make decisions by relying on your instinct
+- Intuitive – Relying on your own instinct to make decisions

 - Spontaneous – You tend to make impulsive decisions

-Our personality and personal preferences are likely to have a major impact on your decision making.
+Our personality and personal preferences are likely to have a major impact on your decision making, as well as other factors including age and social status.

 - Will you value logic and reason over a “gut” feeling that an option just feels right?